Teaching English in Taiwan: Living in Taiwan

 Celebrating the advancement of workers’ rights and interests

-A festival for warding off evil and disease, celebrated with dragon boat races
+A festival for warding off evil and disease, and celebrated with dragon boat races

-Mid-Autumn Festival - September (15th day of the eighth lunar month)
+Autumn Festival - September or October (15th day of the eighth lunar month)

-A time for family reunions and looking forward to a bountiful harvest for the following year
+A time for family reunions and looking forward to a bountiful harvest in the following year

 Double Tenth National Day - October 10